-See the installation manual8 or, if you have already downloaded Borg, docs/installation.rst to get started with Borg.
+See the installation manual or, if you have already downloaded Borg, docs/installation.rst to get started with Borg.
+There is also an offline documentation available, in mutiple formats.

 1.1.1 Main features

 Space efficient storage Deduplication based on content-defined chunking is used to reduce the number of bytes stored: each file is split into a number of variable length chunks and only chunks that have never been seen before are added to the repository.